Nikon F-mount: Lenses with integrated autofocus motors

 Nikkor lenses designated AF-S, AF-I and AF-P have integrated autofocus motors, but other manufacturers included in the list do not designate it as clearly.
 These lenses are needed for autofocus on certain newer low-end Nikon cameras which lack an autofocus motor.
-Without autofocus motor are the Nikon D40, D40X, D60, D3xxx (most recent: D3500), D5xxx (most recent: D5600), the Nikon 1 series with FT1 adapter and the Nikon Z-mount cameras with FTZ adapter.
+Cameras without an autofocus motor are the Nikon D40, D40X, D60, D3xxx (most recent: D3500), D5xxx (most recent: D5600), the Nikon 1 series with FT1 adapter, and the Nikon Z-mount cameras with FTZ adapter.